-Children’s is engaged in many types of cancer and blood disorders research, including investigator-initiated studies (led by a Children’s clinician), as well as externally sponsored multicenter trials, observational studies and registries.
-Children’s focuses on research that seeks to improve the day-to-day quality of life for children and teens, including minimizing effects of chemotherapy through physical therapy, finding new ways to improve physical function in children undergoing cancer treatment, and improving fatigue and related symptoms.
+We are engaged in many types of cancer and blood disorders research, including investigator-initiated studies (led by a Children’s Minnesota clinician), as well as externally sponsored multi-center trials, observational studies and registries.
+Children’s Minnesota focuses on research that seeks to improve the day-to-day quality of life for children and teens, including minimizing effects of chemotherapy through physical therapy, finding new ways to improve physical function in children undergoing cancer treatment, and improving fatigue and related symptoms.
 In addition to many evidence-based treatment methods, we’re also recognized for our high levels of enrollment in clinical trials.
 In fact, nearly 90 percent of our eligible patients participate in clinical trials — placing us in the top 5 percent of Children’s Oncology Group institutions for participation.
 We have the largest clinical research staff in the region and we participate in more than 100 research studies.
-Children’s Hospitals and Clinics of Minnesota has garnered national attention for its research in areas of clinical outcomes such as the collaborative discovery of the DICER1 gene by our hematology/oncology research team.
+Children’s Minnesota has garnered national attention for its research in areas of clinical outcomes such as the collaborative discovery of the DICER1 gene by our hematology/oncology research team.

-Children’s Diabetes and Endocrinology Research program participates in studies that bring cutting-edge treatments for diabetes and endocrine disorders to our patients.
-Recent areas of research focus include drug trials for patients with Type 1 and Type 2 Diabetes, Hypothalamic Obesity, and Prader-Willi Syndrome; an efficacy review of alternative site Supprelin implantation (a practice pioneered by Children’s) in patients with Central Precocious Puberty; and a CDC quality assurance initiative for children who have been diagnosed with Congenital Adrenal Hyperplasia (CAH) with the goal of developing quality assurance materials for early detection of CAH via molecular methods.
+Children’s Minnesota Diabetes and Endocrinology Research program participates in studies that bring cutting-edge treatments for diabetes and endocrine disorders to our patients.
+Past and current areas of research focus include both federally-funded and industry-sponsored drug trials for patients with Type 1 and Type 2 Diabetes, Hypothalamic Obesity, Prader-Willi Syndrome, and Growth Hormone Deficiency; an efficacy review of alternative site Supprelin implantation (a practice pioneered by Children’s Minnesota) in patients with Central Precocious Puberty; and a CDC quality assurance initiative for children who have been diagnosed with Congenital Adrenal Hyperplasia (CAH) with the goal of developing quality assurance materials for early detection of CAH via molecular methods.

-The Emergency Department research program under the direction of Dr. Anupam Kharbanda aims to increase Children’s academic presence within the Pediatric Emergency Medicine community while maintaining ACS Level 1 trauma verification.
-Research personnel work with clinical staff to improve emergent care through exploration of decision algorithms, better pain management and patient/family education.
-Specific areas of interest for our investigators include trauma led by Henry Ortega, MD, education led by Joe Arms, MD, simulation led by Dr. Manu Madhok, MD, MPH, obesity and adolescent health led by Gretchen Cutler, MPH, PhD and ultrasound led by Valerie Whitcomb, MD.
-Additional human resources include a team of 7 research assistants staffing the two primary emergency department campuses 14 hours each day, 3 project managers, and a program manager.
+The emergency department research program under the direction of Dr. Kelly Bergmann aims to increase Children’s Minnesota’s academic presence within the pediatric emergency medicine community while maintaining ACS Level 1 trauma verification.
+Research personnel work to improve emergent care through exploration of decision algorithms, identification of novel predictors of illness, and patient/family education.
+Specific areas of interest for our investigators include trauma, diabetic emergencies, concussion, point-of-care (“bedside”) ultrasound, medical education, simulation, and obesity and adolescent health.
+Our research program is actively engaged in multicenter collaborative research, including involvement with the Pediatric Emergency Medicine Collaborative Research Committee (PEMCRC) and Pediatric Emergency Research Network (PERN).
+Our research team includes multiple research assistants staffing the two primary emergency department campuses each day, three project managers, and a clinical research manager.

 The genetics research program is comprised of a highly qualified group of clinician scientists with many years of research experience, with extensive contribution from genetic nurse practitioners and genetic counselors.
 The group is further supported by a specialty nurse, a registered nutritionist and a clinical research coordinator.